Understanding The Challenges Women Face in Split Boarding

 Gregg Frantz | Post Tag for BackcountryBackcountry

-Split boarding has grown in popularity over the last decade with more people venturing out to explore the backcountry.
-However, the numbers comparing men and women who participate in split boarding has not grown equally within the sport.
-Men grossly outnumber women in the backcountry and in split boarding which makes a person ask the question why?
-Are there obstacles, challenges, or gender constraints which women face in the sport of split boarding?
+Split boarding has gained popularity over the last decade, with an increasing number of people venturing out to explore the backcountry.
+However, the numbers comparing men and women who participate in split boarding have not grown equally within the sport.
+Men grossly outnumber women in the backcountry and in split boarding, which prompts the question: why?
+Are there obstacles, challenges, or gender constraints that women face in the sport of split boarding?

 Penelope Freedman is a professional athlete who has been competing in big mountain trail events for 15 years and has been an avid snowboarder for over 20 years as well.
-She has a huge passion for the outdoors, nature, and the environment and started split boarding 6 years ago.
-Freedman believes split boarding enhances her appreciation and respect for nature and allows her the opportunity to enjoy the beauty and power that can only be felt by standing on top of a mountain.
+She has a huge passion for the outdoors, nature, and the environment, and started split boarding six years ago.
+Freedman believes that split boarding enhances her appreciation and respect for nature, allowing her the opportunity to enjoy the beauty and power that can only be felt by standing on top of a mountain.

-Freedman is compassionate about the sport of split boarding and envisions the day when more women are involved and participate in the sport.
-To Freedman, split boarding provides an avenue in which women have the ability to build confidence in themselves, develop deep relationships with each other, and support one another.
+Freedman is passionate about the sport of split boarding and envisions a day when more women are involved and participate in the sport.
+To Freedman, split boarding provides an avenue through which women can build confidence in themselves, develop deep relationships with one another, and support each other.
 Split boarding is not a solo sport and requires an experienced team to safely and successfully reach the summit of a mountain.
 Freedman said,

 “Split boarders rely on one another.
 Partners are in intense situations and have to make quick decisions.”
 Those situations develop relationships and a strong bond with people.”

 If more women are going to get involved in split boarding these are very important factors to consider.
-According to the National Ski Areas Association, women only accounted for 37% of the total skier visits in 2021/22.
-The numbers get smaller for people who participated in snowboarding which only represented 27.9% of the 6o.69 million skier visits in the same study.
-Those numbers are something Freeman wishes would increase in the future by saying, “I only split board with men and I would like to see more women get involved.”
+According to the National Ski Areas Association, women accounted for only 37% of total skier visits in the 2021-22 season.
+The numbers decrease for people who participated in snowboarding, which accounted for only 27.9% of the 6.69 million skier visits in the same study.
+Those numbers are something Freeman wishes would increase in the future by saying, “I only split board with men, and I would like to see more women get involved.”

-The history of split boarding began in 1991, when a man from Utah named Brett Kobernik took a snowboard which was cut in half vertically, threw some “skins” on them, and the first DIY split board was invented.
-Throughout the 90’s there were not many manufacturers who were producing split boards in the industry.
-The sport really took off when Jeremey Jones, the world-renown split boarder, made the sport famous in 2010 with his production of the short film Deeper.
-Today, almost every major ski manufacturer in the industry makes some sort of split board that riders can choose from.
+Split boarding began in 1991, when a man from Utah named Brett Kobernik took a snowboard that was cut in half vertically, added some “skins” to it, and invented the first DIY split board.
+Throughout the 1990s, there were few manufacturers producing split boards in the industry.
+The sport gained popularity when Jeremy Jones, a world-renowned snowboarder, made it famous in 2010 with the release of his short film, Deeper.
+Today, almost every major ski manufacturer in the industry offers a split board for riders to choose from.

 What exactly is a split board?
-A split board is basically a modified snowboard that has been cut in half long ways to form two “skis.”
-The ski industry has expanded greatly in backcountry activities over the last decade and most major manufacturers offer a selection of some type of split board.
+A split board is a modified snowboard that has been cut in half longways to form two “skis.”
+The ski industry has expanded greatly in backcountry activities over the last decade, and most major manufacturers offer a selection of split boards.
 The split board acts as two different tools when participating in this extreme sport.
-When you separate the split board it forms two “skis” which are utilized to climb to the top of the mountain.
-Once a person has reached the summit they put the two “skis” back together to form a split board to ride down the mountain like a snowboard.
+When you separate the split board, it forms two “skis” which are utilized to climb to the top of the mountain.
+Once a person has reached the summit, they put the two “skis” back together to form a split board to ride down the mountain like a snowboard.

-The number of people who participate in split boarding has become more popular over the last 10 years with more and more winter enthusiasts getting away from traditional resorts and hitting the backcountry instead.
-The extreme sport basically consists of merging snowboarding and mountaineering to form a one-of-a-kind experience.
-In split boarding, there are no lifts, trams, or gondolas to take you to the top of the mountain, because in this sport, it is up to the individual to use their skills, knowledge, and strength to successfully ascend the mountain.
+The number of people participating in split boarding has become increasingly popular over the last decade, with more winter enthusiasts opting to leave traditional resorts behind and venture into the backcountry instead.
+The extreme sport essentially combines snowboarding and mountaineering to create a unique experience.
+In split boarding, there are no lifts, trams, or gondolas to take you to the top of the mountain, because in this sport, it is up to the individual to use their skills, knowledge, and strength to ascend the mountain successfully.

 How does split boarding incorporate the two individual sports of snowboarding and mountaineering?
 The snowboarding aspect of split boarding is not as simple as it may sound at first.
 Split boarders are not riding down a groomed slope or a regulated course.
 Instead, they are traversing down lines, mitigating avalanche hazards, and navigating down no-fall zones.
-It defines what makes the backcountry so appealing to people who are looking to get away from the beaten path, crowded resorts, and pre-made features which have become all too familiar to skiers and riders.
+It defines what makes the backcountry so appealing to people looking to escape the beaten path, crowded resorts, and pre-made features that have become all too familiar to skiers and riders.

 The mountaineering aspect comes into direct play with the simple fact that a person must ascend the mountain by climbing it.
-To some, it might sound difficult, and the thought of climbing a mountain may be a little daunting at first.
-Split boarding requires a lot of physical strength, but more importantly, it also requires specific skills, knowledge, and mental strength as well.
-Athletes should definitely receive training in all safety and avalanche courses before hitting the backcountry.
-As stated earlier, there are no marked courses, no safety personnel, and a lot of important decisions which has to be made to safely reach the summit.
+To some, it might not sound easy, and the thought of climbing a mountain may be a little daunting at first.
+Split boarding requires a lot of physical strength, but more importantly, it also requires specific skills, knowledge, and mental strength.
+Athletes should receive training in all safety and avalanche courses before hitting the backcountry.
+As stated earlier, there are no marked courses, no safety personnel, and a lot of important decisions which has to be made to reach the summit safely.

-Just like any other winter activity, there is a list of equipment that is required for someone to begin participating in split boarding.
-Split boarding requires specific equipment and gear that is necessary for someone to be successful and safe while on the mountain.
-The first piece of equipment is obviously purchasing a split board which ranges from $500-1,800 brand new.
-Prices greatly vary on the different types of boards out there, however, you can usually find a used board for a reasonable price if you are just getting started in the sport.
+Just like any other winter activity, a list of equipment is required for someone to begin participating in split boarding.
+Split boarding requires specific equipment and gear necessary for a successful and safe experience on the mountain.
+The first piece of equipment is purchasing a split board, which ranges from $500 to $1,800 brand new.
+Prices greatly vary on the different types of boards out there; however, you can usually find a used board for a reasonable price if you are just getting started in the sport.

-Split boarding does require a person to purchase additional equipment that most resort riders usually do not need.
-Climbing a mountain is something that a person must think about carefully before doing and it is also important to choose the correct equipment required to climb a mountain as well.
-Safety is paramount and a person must be well trained using their equipment and have the confidence and trust in their gear to be successful at this sport.
-Basic equipment for split boarding is as follows: split board, bindings, boots, skins, collapsable poles, backcountry pack, avalanche beacon, probe, shovel, and emergency kit.
+Split boarding requires a person to purchase additional equipment that most resort riders typically do not need.
+Climbing a mountain is something that a person must think about carefully before doing, and it is also essential to choose the correct equipment required to climb a mountain as well.
+Safety is paramount, and a person must be well-trained in using their equipment and have confidence and trust in their gear to be successful in this sport.
+The basic equipment for split boarding includes the following: split board, bindings, boots, skins, collapsible poles, backcountry pack, avalanche beacon, probe, shovel, and emergency kit.
 Other basic outerwear gear for participating in this winter activity includes a jacket, liners, gloves, goggles, and a helmet.

-There is an appeal to split boarding which a resort can not duplicate and would be difficult to find anywhere else besides the backcountry.
-That appeal comes in many different ways and forms but always comes back to nature and building self-confidence.
+There is an appeal to split boarding that a resort cannot duplicate and would be difficult to find anywhere else, except in the backcountry.
+That appeal comes in many different forms, but it always returns to nature and the building of self-confidence.
 Being on top of a mountain surrounded by nature is something that most winter enthusiasts desire.
 “I love being in the mountains.
-It brings joy, beauty, and respect for nature, “ Freedman said.
-While some would argue that also happens while skiing and snowboarding, it is important to remember that a split boarder operates in a mountain environment where most resort skiers never venture.
+It brings joy, beauty, and respect for nature,” Freedman said.
+While some would argue that it also happens while skiing and snowboarding, it is important to remember that a splitboarder operates in a mountain environment where most resort skiers never venture.

-It is pretty common knowledge that participating in sports and staying active is not only good for the body but studies have shown that it is also healthy for your mind.
+Participating in sports and staying active is not only beneficial for the body, but studies have also shown that it is good for the mind.
 According to the Centers for Disease Control and Prevention, “Being physically active can improve your brain health, help manage weight, reduce the risk of disease, strengthen bones and muscles, and improve your ability to do everyday activities.”
 Freedman is a proponent of mental health and believes facing adversity and difficulties on the mountain improves a person’s ability to face challenges off the mountain.

 The mountain and nature provide split boarders many challenging decisions, adversity, and risks that they must overcome to be successful.
-Those challenges provide valuable lessons that can translate to increasing a person’s ability to successfully manage one’s personal or work life as well.
+Those challenges provide valuable lessons that can enhance a person’s ability to manage their personal or professional life successfully.
 It is not every day that someone is faced with decisions that could directly result in immediate bodily harm or even death.
-Facing those choices and developing plans to mitigate those dangers on the mountain can definitely be utilized in someone’s daily life.
+Facing those choices and developing plans to mitigate the dangers on the mountain can be applied to someone’s daily life.

 “The backcountry has dangerous situations and makes you respect nature more.
 Lessons learned from nature are stronger and more powerful and help you get better and stronger, ” Freedman said.

-There have always been “growing pains” when a new sport or activity is introduced to the mainstream, however, split boarding has seen a huge increase in participants in a relatively short amount of time.
-According to a 2020/21 study by the Ski Industries of America (SIA), the number of participants hitting the backcountry increased by 90% in one year.
-The study added, “There were approximately 2.2 million participants who considered themselves Alpine touring participants in that time period.”
-Those numbers are encouraging and according to the SIA study, “Growth was seen in all age groups, genders, education levels, incomes and races/ethnicities.”
+There have always been “growing pains” when a new sport or activity is introduced to the mainstream; however, split boarding has seen a huge increase in participants in a relatively short amount of time.
+According to a 2020-21 study by the Ski Industries of America (SIA), the number of participants hitting the backcountry increased by 90% in one year.
+The study added, “There were approximately 2.2 million participants who considered themselves Alpine touring participants in that period.”
+Those numbers are encouraging, and according to the SIA study, “Growth was seen in all age groups, genders, education levels, incomes, and races/ethnicities.”
 With the increase in the number of people hitting the backcountry, it should also be more appealing to female athletes to give split boarding a chance.

-It is easy to find a group of all men on the mountain, however, it is very hard to find a group in the backcountry that is comprised solely of women.
+It is easy to find a group of all men on the mountain; however, it is tough to find a group in the backcountry that is comprised solely of women.
 The inception of backcountry skiing was fueled by men who saw the challenge of ascending a mountain and finding that one extreme line to ski back down.
-Some may say the ego, pride, and competitiveness of men cause them to do things they normally would not do when surrounded by other men.
+Some may say that the ego, pride, and competitiveness of men cause them to do things they would not normally do when surrounded by other men.

 In 2021, a study from the University of Sydney stated: “We found men were much more likely than women to be at the extreme ends of the behavioral spectrum, either acting very selfishly or very altruistically, very trusting or very distrusting, very fair or very unfair, very risky or very risk averse and were either very short-term or very long-term focused.

-There has been the perception that women seem to be outvoted or looked down upon when with a group of men in the backcountry.
-However, the same could also be true about other sports like basketball, soccer, golf, or any other activity women also compete in.
-The truth about ascending an 8,000 feet high mountain is that someone’s physical abilities can only get you so far, the toughest part about climbing a mountain is being mentally tough.
+There has been a perception that women seem to be outvoted or looked down upon when they are with a group of men in the backcountry.
+However, the same could also be true of other sports, such as basketball, soccer, golf, or any other activity in which women also compete.
+The truth about ascending an 8,000-foot-high mountain is that someone’s physical abilities can only get you so far; the most challenging part about climbing a mountain is being mentally tough.

 Photo Credit: The Sydney Morning Herald

-Freedman discussed some key factors that could help get more women interested and involved in split boarding.
+Freedman discussed several key factors that could help increase the interest and involvement of women in split boarding.
 Strong leadership by women within the sport could help create an environment that would be more inviting to other women split boarders.

-There are numerous ideas throughout the industry which could promote more women hitting the backcountry and split boarding.
-According to Freedman, things that would help more women get involved include but are not limited to women-specific groups, backcountry safety clinics led by women, a safe place to practice skills, or a learning environment where a woman does not feel like they’re going to be laughed at.
+There are numerous ideas throughout the industry that could encourage more women to hit the backcountry and splitboard.
+According to Freedman, things that would help more women get involved include, but are not limited to, women-specific groups, backcountry safety clinics led by women, a safe place to practice skills, or a learning environment where a woman does not feel like she will be ridiculed.

-Freedman, who normally only has the opportunity to split board with men, said that sometimes it feels that women do not have a voice in the backcountry.
-Freedman is referring to decisions that are made on the mountain by some men who would make decisions on their own or with other men and leave a women’s decision out of play.
-She also stated that sometimes there is a lot of pressure for women to keep up on the mountain which makes them feel hesitant about being part of the decision-making process.
+Freedman, who usually only has the opportunity to split board with men, said that sometimes it feels as though women do not have a voice in the backcountry.
+Freedman is referring to decisions made on the mountain by some men who would make decisions on their own or with other men, leaving a woman’s decision out of play.
+She also stated that sometimes there is a lot of pressure for women to keep up on the mountain, which makes them feel hesitant about being part of the decision-making process.

-There is definitely a place for women in split boarding and the backcountry and the introduction of women-centered groups throughout North America is proof.
-Revelstoke Mountain Resort in British Columbia has been at the forefront with regard to women’s leadership and participation throughout the industry.
-They have much higher rates of women who are Association of Canadian Mountain Guides than the national average.
+There is a place for women in split boarding and the backcountry, and the introduction of women-centered groups throughout North America is proof.
+Revelstoke Mountain Resort in British Columbia has been at the forefront of women’s leadership and participation throughout the industry.
+They have a much higher rate of women who are members of the Association of Canadian Mountain Guides than the national average.
 They are also strong proponents for women in all aspects of winter activities throughout their community.
-There are also other groups throughout North America that are specifically geared toward women in the sport such as SheJumps, Keen’s Rippin Chix, Her Turn, Women’s Ultimate 4 Lessons and Leave the Boys Behind.
+Other groups throughout North America are specifically geared toward women in the sport, such as SheJumps, Keen’s Rippin’ Chix, Her Turn, Women’s Ultimate 4 Lessons, and Leave the Boys Behind.

-Being physically strong does not equate to being mentally strong and making sound decisions on the mountain is vital to the safety of the group.
+Being physically strong does not equate to being mentally strong, and making sound decisions on the mountain is vital to the safety of the group.
 “Men are competitive with each other.
-Women relate and think about things differently, ” Freedman said.
-She also added, “Women tend to discuss and support each other better than men which relates to good decisions making.”
+Women relate and think about things differently,” Freedman said.
+She also added, “Women tend to discuss and support each other better than men, which relates to good decision-making.”
 The end result that Freedman desires is for women to feel confident and respected in the backcountry based on their knowledge, skills, and abilities.

-The backcountry is a unique place where everyone can develop true respect and admiration for nature while still learning, growing, and becoming more confident in themselves as well.
-As long as women like Freedman are willing to face the challenges of the mountain while overcoming gender inequalities as well, the future of split boarding is going to be amazing.
+The backcountry is a unique place where everyone can develop genuine respect and admiration for nature while still learning, growing, and becoming more confident in themselves.
+As long as women like Freedman are willing to face the challenges of the mountain while overcoming gender inequalities, the future of split boarding is going to be amazing.
 After all, man or woman, who does not love being on the mountain, enjoying nature, and having fun?

 Related Articles